 Pinterest will promote you more based on how often you are online using it.
 Pinning daily rewards you by moving your pins up the feed because clearly you like Pinterest and go there often.

 Moving up the feed means that more people see your pins on their feed as they are scrolling and that gives your pin an opportunity to go viral, which can lead to blog followers as well.

-Pinning once a day will help your analytics, but not as much as pinning several times a day.
-I recommend that you use a pinning scheduling tool, like Tailwind.
-I am still learning how to use Tailwind, so I will review it in the future.
+Pinning once a day will help your analytics but not as much as pinning several times a day.

 You do not have to use a pinning tool for this, especially in the beginning when you are learning a lot of new “Pinterest skills” or if you do not have many pins set up.

-Well, I can go on and on about this course, but I recommend you at least check out the sale page and think about how the most economical and competitive Pinterest course that I have found can help you bring more traffic to your site.
+Well, I can go on and on about this course, but I recommend you at least check out the Pinterest Ninja sales page and think about how the most economical and competitive Pinterest course that I have found can help you bring more traffic to your site.